GitNMirrors/PowerSensor/README.md

 The black anodizing absorbs the infrared laser beam and transfers the heat to the aluminum block.
 A 1-wire temperature sensor inside the block measures the rise in temperature while the laser is firing.

+In simple terms shoot your laser at the block of anodized aluminum, aim to widest side, in the middle.
+It is suggested that you use a "helping hand" or "third hand" as used for soldering assembly to hold the block in the beam, using a crocodile clip at the wire close to the anodised block.
+Try to ensure that anodized block is not in contact with any other material or conductors.
+Ensure that the enodised block is not in contact with the cathode wire (or close enough to make a contact) and is not touching the mirrors or lens.
+It is best to test the power of your laser beam unfocused.
+That is do not test your beam focused, beyond the lens, as the intense beam may harm the anodization.

 ## Wiring